 Aluminum 6061

-Probably the most commonly available, heat treatable aluminum alloy.
+Probably the most commonly available, heat-treatable aluminum alloy.

 Easily cold worked and formed in the annealed condition.
-Stamping, bending, spinning, deep drawing are all readily accomplished using standard methods.
+Stamping, bending, spinning, and deep drawing are all readily accomplished using standard methods.

 The alloy has very good welding characteristics and may be welded by all of the common welding techniques.
 Gas tungsten arc welding is generally used for thin sections (less than 0.032″) and gas metal arc welding is used for heavier sections.
 Use alloy 4043 filler wire for best results, although a decrease in T 6 properties will result.